PacketStream-LLC/goflow/README.md

 ## Docker

-We also provide a all-in-one Docker container.
-To run it in debug mode without sending into Kafka:
+Unfortunately, We don't provide a all-in-one Docker container.
+But if you want to use the upstream version, To run it in debug mode without sending into Kafka:

 ```
 $ sudo docker run --net=host -ti cloudflare/goflow:latest -kafka=false